Nonprofits Serving Our Military Community

 To reach our goals, the San Antonio Area Foundation partners with St. Mary's University on a 10-month Certificate of Nonprofit Management for Veterans' Service Organizations.
 This intensive program provides a level of expertise that is essential to nonprofit organizations as they find themselves stretched by the increasing population of veterans at a time when they are adjusting to cutbacks in state and federal programs.
 This program is unique in the nation.

-We also collaborate in a Community Blueprint Network team that includes the San Antonio Coalition for Veterans, Alliance for Veterans and Families, and the Chamber of Commerce's Military Affairs Committee.
-The Community Blueprint, an initiative of Points of Light, identifies eight critical impact areas facing veterans, returning service men and women and their families: employment, K-12 and higher education, behavioral health, housing stability and homelessness assistance, financial and legal issues, family strength and reintegration.
-The Community Blueprint Network pushes for greater collaboration and better delivery of services to veterans, members of the military and their families—a suite of tools and resources and a network of industry experts provide a roadmap for community volunteers to take action, both with and for our nation’s veterans.
+We also convene and collaborate on forming a new Military and Veteran Community Council, a broad community initiative that includes the San Antonio Coalition for Veterans and Families, the Bexar Area Agency on Aging, the Alamo Area Council of Governments, the Greater San Antonio Chamber of Commerce and hundreds of individuals representing local agencies, businesses and government organizations.
+The Military and Veteran Community Council coordinates to link former and current military, veterans and their families with the Alamo region and its resources.
+The Military and Veteran Community Council is forming eight Solution Teams to address critical impact areas facing veterans, returning service men and women and their families: employment/economic development, education, health, housing stability and homelessness assistance, family strength and reintegration, financial and legal issues and volunteerism/peer-to-peer relationship building.
+Through this effort, we participate as a member of The Community Blueprint Network, an initiative of numerous national organizations with support from the Points of Light Foundation.
+The Community Blueprint Network pushes for greater collaboration and improved delivery of services through a suite of tools and resources and a network of industry experts that together provide a roadmap for community volunteers to take action, both with and for our nation’s veterans.

 The San Antonio Area Foundation provides a number of additional training opportunities for nonprofit organizations and professionals in the sector.
 We partner with Our Lady of the Lake University (OLLU) on several nonprofit management certification programs, and we provide a variety of other training classes throughout the year.